- Computed tomography (CT) scans

 - NEW: Heart Score CT (see article under “News and Events“)

 Computed tomography (CT) scans have become increasingly valuable tests for a wide range of medical conditions, from trauma to cancer.
-To help diagnose and treat patients more quickly and accurately, regardless of condition and circumstance, Wabash County Hospital uses the SOMATOM® Definition AS from Siemens Healthcare.
+To help diagnose and treat patients more quickly and accurately, regardless of condition and circumstance, Parkview Wabash Hospital uses the SOMATOM® Definition AS from Siemens Healthcare.
 The SOMATOM Definition AS is the world’s first CT scanner that adapts to virtually any patient, provides each person with complete dose protection and offers clinicians improved diagnostic information.

-The new CT gives a level of flexibility for scanning that wasn’t available before, providing the ability for almost any kind of exam, from vessel imaging to cancer staging, on any type of patient, according to the needs of the individual.
+The CT gives a level of flexibility for scanning that wasn’t available before, providing the ability for almost any kind of exam, from vessel imaging to cancer staging, on any type of patient, according to the needs of the individual.
 With the SOMATOM Definition AS system, our physicians can improve patient care, from initial diagnosis, throughout treatment, to the time they leave.

 Magnetic resonance imaging (MRI) is a diagnostic technique that generates images of the internal body.
 It specializes in creating a thin-section image of any part of the body – especially with extremities, veins, arteries, and the brain and central nervous system – from any angle or direction.